Inherited Craziness

 Douglas Andrew King died on 13 Mar 2002.

 We visited Margery in Ireland in 2014.
 Her sister, Edith, had died not long before.
 Margery must have died in 2016, which, sadly, we only discovered when the Post Office returned my correspondence.
-Her contribution to this research has been invaluable: even when the family stories she was told weren't quite true, they've provided valuable clues that I continue to pursue.
+Her contribution to this research has been invaluable: even when the family stories she was told weren't quite true, they provided valuable clues that I continue to pursue and hope that I can also answer some of the questions she left unanswered.

-Saturday 5 August 2023
+Monday 5 August 2024

-Nicholas Jones and Ellen Brennan otherwise White
+Nicholas Jones and Ellen Brennan (otherwise White)

 Glenbrook from the R624 near Carrigalore